Lorenz Hart: Life and career

 Rodgers and Hart wrote music and lyrics for several films, including Love Me Tonight (1932), The Phantom President (1932), Hallelujah, I'm a Bum (1933), and Mississippi (1935).
 With their successes, during the Great Depression Hart was earning $60,000 annually, and he became a magnet for many people.
 He gave numerous large parties.
-Beginning in 1938, he traveled more often and suffered from his drinking.
+Beginning in 1938, he traveled more often and suffered from his ongoing drinking.
 Nevertheless, Rodgers and Hart continued working together through mid-1942, with their final new musical being 1942's By Jupiter.

 The New York Times reported on July 23, 1942: "The Theatre Guild announced yesterday that Richard Rodgers, Lorenz Hart and Oscar Hammerstein II will soon begin work on a musical version of Lynn Riggs's folk-play, Green Grow the Lilacs, which the Guild produced for sixty-four performances at the Guild Theatre in 1931."
-Rodgers had brought Hammerstein onto the project due to Hart's worsening mental state; Hart would admit he had difficulty writing a musical for such a rural setting as Oklahoma and departed, leaving an eager Hammerstein (whose own songwriting partner Jerome Kern had no interest in the project) to complete what would eventually become Oklahoma!
+Rodgers had brought Hammerstein onto the project due to Hart's worsening mental state; Hart would admit he had difficulty writing a musical for such a rural setting as Oklahoma and departed, leaving an eager Hammerstein (whose own songwriting partner Jerome Kern had no interest in the project) to complete what would eventually become Oklahoma!.
 Rodgers and Hammerstein would continue collaborating for 16 years (ending in Hammerstein's death in 1960), a partnership that made the duo one of the most successful composing teams of the 20th century.

 Hart, meanwhile, was much affected by his mother's death in late April 1943.
 Regrouping somewhat, Rodgers and Hart teamed a final time in the fall of 1943 for a revival of A Connecticut Yankee.
 Six new numbers, including "To Keep My Love Alive", were written for this reworked version of the play; it would prove to be Hart's last lyric.
-Hart had taken off the night of the opening and was gone for two days.
-He was found ill in a hotel room and taken to Doctors Hospital, Upper East Side, but died within a few days.
+Hart had taken off the night of the mid-November opening and was gone for two days.
+He was found in a hotel room ill from drink and was taken to Doctors Hospital, Upper East Side, but died within a few days.